-With just 632 students enrolled at Lynnfield High School and a town population of just over 11,000, Lynnfield Massachusetts is what most would call a small town by numbers.
-However, with determination and a few very passionate individuals, Lynnfield raised over $6,000 more at their Dig Pink event than they ever had before.
+With just 632 students enrolled at Lynnfield High School and a town population of just over 11,000, Lynnfield, Massachusetts is what most would call a ‘small town’ by numbers.
+However, with determination and a few very passionate individuals, Lynnfield raised over $6,000 more at their Dig Pink® event than they ever had before.

-The success of our Dig Pink campaign in 2016 was due to all of the things I share with you in this blog post and the passion of one Mom, Susan Pascucci!
-Our daughters are Co-Captains and it’s the Mom’s of the captains and the Dig Pink Committee that put this event together.
+The success of our Dig Pink campaign was due to all of the things I share with you in this blog post and the passion of one Mom, Susan Pascucci!
+Our daughters are Co-Captains and it’s the Mom’s of the captains, as well as the ‘Dig Pink Committee’ that put this event together.
 Susan Pascucci had great ideas and pushed all of us to make this an unforgettable event.

-For the past couple years, we have formed a Dig Pink Committee.
-The Committee knocked on doors of stores and companies asking for donations.
-Every year we ask the parents to donate baskets, gift cards and contribute to the bake sale.
-But this year, we asked for the same but specified “Theme” baskets, and the parents really out did themselves.
+One thing the Committee decided to do for fundraising this year was knock on the doors of local stores and companies to ask for donations, which turned out to be extremely successful.
+In addition, each year we ask the parents to donate baskets, gift cards and contribute to the bake sale.
+This year, we asked for the same, but specified “Theme” baskets, and the parents really outdid themselves!

 We also organized a raffle, where for the purchase of a $20 a ticket, the winner received a 3-night getaway to Nantucket.
 Each girl was given 4 tickets to sell 2 weeks before our event.
 Some of them went above and beyond, selling even more than 4.
 This one raffle made $2500 alone, which by far exceeded our expectations!